 LÉO DE VERZAY

-Leo de Verzay Champagne is co-created by the heir of the Maison Chaudron, classified among the 75 “Grandes Maison de Champagne”.
+Leo de Verzay Champagne was founded by the heir of Maison Chaudron.
+The Maison Chaudron is classified among the 75 global “Grandes Maison de Champagne” from France.

-Leo de Verzay is the result of the alliance between the heritage of one of the first Champenoise family and the modernity and finesse of its two young female owners, Charlotte Chaudron and Johanna Antonucci.
+Leo de Verzay is the result of an alliance between the heritage of one of the first Champenoise families and the modernity and finesse of eighth-generation wine grower, Charlotte Chaudron.

-Leo de Verzay Champagne is a tribute to Lionel Chaudron, a figure in the history of the Maison.
-The latter has bequeathed vines to his granddaughter to pursue in the family legacy.
+Leo de Verzay Champagne was created by the granddaughter of the Chaudron Maison as a tribute to her grandfather, Lionel Chaudron, a prominent figure in the history of the Maison.

-Lionel, comes from the latin name « Leo », which means « Lion ».
-The Lion, symbol of Leo de Verzay, represents the powerfulness and the majesty of an extraordinary Champagne.
+Lionel comes from the Latin name « Leo », which means « Lion ».
+The Lion represents the powerfulness and the majesty of a Champagne elaborated by one of the first Champenoise families.

 LEO DE VERZAY DNA